-The Company leases its head office premises from the Parent Company for a period of five years until June 2015.
-Head office address is at BDO Leasing Centre, Corinthian Gardens, Ortigas Avenue, Quezon City.
+The Company leases its head office premises from the BDO Unibank for a period of five (5) years until June 2015.
+The Company's head office address is at BDO Leasing Centre, Corinthian Gardens, Ortigas Avenue, Quezon City.
 In 2012 and 2011, the consolidated rent expense amounted to P16.2 million and P17.4 million, respectively.
-Cagayan de Oro, Dagupan, San Pablo, Cavite, Davao, Iloilo and Cebu branches lease their premises from the Parent Company.
+Cagayan de Oro, Dagupan, San Pablo, Cavite, Davao, Iloilo and Cebu branches lease their premises from BDO Unibank.

-Below are the details of the leases covering the branches' office premises:
+These are the details of the branches' office premises: